Institute for Development and Research in Banking Technology: Executive education

-Training programmes form an inherent part of IDRBT's initiatives in aiding technology absorption in the Indian banking and financial sector and keeping it abreast with the developments taking place in technology.
-The institute's programmes are structured in a way to prepare the top and middle-level managements of Banks and other Financial Institutions for the future in technology banking.
+Training programs form an inherent part of IDRBT's initiatives in aiding technology absorption in the Indian banking and financial sector and keeping it abreast with the developments taking place in technology.
+The institute's programs are structured to prepare the top and middle-level management of Banks and other Financial Institutions for the future in technology banking.

-These executive development and education programmes mainly focus on identifying the gaps in the skill requirements and then provide training in those areas.
-The IDRBT provides holistic executive education through these programmes that cover the entire spectrum of technology which is applied in banking and financial sector.
-The institute offers over 100 programmes that train over 2500 bankers every year.
+These executive development and education programs mainly focus on identifying the gaps in the skill requirements and providing training in those areas.
+The IDRBT provides holistic executive education through these programs, which cover the entire spectrum of technology applied in the banking and financial sectors.
+The institute offers over 100 programs that train over 2500 bankers every year.